DerSchulze/Data_Science_Coursera/ReadMe.md

 variable-values, the activity-values and the participant-ids from the original dataset.
 After that the code lables the variable accordingly to the loaded original variable-names.
 That ensures descriptive variable names.
-After that the dataset is subsettet to only include the variables that describe means and standard derivations.
+After that the dataset is subsetted to only include the variables that describe means and standard derivations.
 Finally it combines the variables with the acitivities (including the factor-labelings) and the participants-ids.

-This steps are executed respectivly for the data from the test-group (Lines 2-19) and the train-group (Lines 21-35).
+This steps are executed respectivly for the data from the test-group (Lines 2-19 in the code) and the train-group (Lines 21-35).
 After that the code combines the two groups into one complete dataset (Lines 37-39).

 Finally the code performs a group-comparison of the average of each